Prayer Vigil To Be Held Monday For Two Children Found Dead In Car Trunk In Essex

 Johnson, 33, of Baltimore, is the children’s aunt.
 She faces several charges, including two counts of child abuse resulting in death, police said.

 Johnson told police she was taking care of the kids because their mother wasn’t able to, but the mom told police she’d tried to get her kids back.
-She said she arranged in March to have her children returned to her but Johnson never showed.READ MORE: One Man Dead After Fire In Caroline County
+She said she arranged in March to have her children returned to her but Johnson never showed.READ MORE: Child Tax Credit: Monday Is Deadline To Opt Out Of Advance Monthly Payments

 According to the documents, the little girl may have been dead since last year.